 We know that high potassium foods protect against hypertension, osteoporosis, and kidney stones, and that they reduce the likelihood of many cancers.
 Little is known of how they do this.
 Many more studies like this one will help us to find out how various foods provide these benefits.
 Then even better diets can be devised to prevent diseases in people who are more susceptible to those diseases.

-For tables of foods high in potassium and their potassium and other nutrient content see the list of posts.
+For tables of foods high in potassium and their potassium and other nutrient content see the “Links To Food Potassium Tables” tab at the top of the page.
 The page links to multiple tables organized by food category, such as vegetables, fruits, poultry, etc.